An armed man tried walking into a Jewish school in Memphis and opened fire outside when he couldn’t get in, police say – KION546

 The suspect was taken to a local hospital and is in critical condition.

+A spokesperson for the Secure Community Network, an organization that has worked with the school through the Memphis Jewish Federation, also told CNN the suspect is Jewish.

+According to the spokesperson, who spoke to CNN by phone, the incident at the academy “was personal in nature.”

-Crowe said authorities are investigating a motive and it was “way too early” to know whether the suspect had any connection to the school or whether the incident could be a hate crime.
+Crowe earlier said authorities are investigating a motive, including whether the incident could be a hate crime.

 The Tennessee Bureau of Investigation is leading the investigation with assistance from the FBI.
 The Shelby County Sheriff’s Office and the Bartlett Police Department helped in finding the suspect.